Chagai-I: International

 The Chagai-I tests were condemned by the European Union, the United States, Japan, Iraq, and by many non-Organisation of Islamic Cooperation (OIC) countries.
 The United Nations Security Council adopted Resolution 1172, condemning the tests by both India and Pakistan.
 From 1998 to 1999, the U.S. held a series of talks with Pakistan to persuade them to become party to the Comprehensive Nuclear-Test-Ban Treaty (CTBT) and the Non-Proliferation Treaty (NPT), with Pakistan refusing amid a fear of lack of security commitment by the U.S. and the growing ties between India and the United States.

 The U.S., Japan, Australia, Sweden, Canada, and International Monetary Fund (IMF) imposed economic sanctions on Pakistan.
-On the other hand, Saudi Arabia, Turkey, Azerbaijan, and Iran congratulated Pakistan where major celebrations took place.
 All new U.S. economic assistance to Pakistan was suspended in May 1998 though humanitarian aid continued.
 The composition of assistance to Pakistan shifted from monetary grants towards loans repayable in foreign exchange.
 In the long term, the sanctions were eventually permanently lifted by the U.S. after Pakistan became a front-line ally in the war against terror in 2001.
 Having improved its finances, the Pakistani government ended its IMF program in 2004.

-Development teams

-The three main development teams were the Pakistan Atomic Energy Commission (PAEC) (including Ishfaq Ahmad, who was Chairman of the PAEC; Samar Mubarakmand; Irfan Burney, Anwar Ali; Hafeez Qureshi and Masud Ahmad), the Kahuta Research Laboratories (KRL) (including Abdul Qadeer Khan, who was Director General of KRL; and Tasneem M. Shah), and the Pakistan Army Corps of Engineers (PACE) (including Lieutenant-General Zulfikar Ali Khan).
+Saudi Arabia, Turkey, Azerbaijan, Iran and the Taliban-led Islamic Emirate of Afghanistan congratulated Pakistan where major celebrations took place.
+Following the tests, Taliban's supreme leader Mullah Omar declared that "Pakistan made the Islamic world proud" and that an "attack on Pakistan would be considered an attack on Afghanistan".